mark-hahn/drykup/README.md

 There are two major parts of the magic in coffeeKup.
 Both consist of adding more coffeeScript to the template function source and then creating a new *compiled* function.
 The first magic is defining the HTML tags as functions.
 The second magic is adding a hidden variable to keep the HTML results as it is generated.

-DryKup gets rid of this magic by explicity defining the HTML tag functions and a dryKup object instance which has a `html` property to hold the output.
+DryKup gets rid of this magic by explicity defining the HTML tag functions and a dryKup object instance which has a `htmlOut` property to hold the output.
 So nothing is hidden and everything just executes as normal coffeeScript with no compile phase.

 ## Why you should use DryKup instead of CoffeeKup.